Every home deserves some greenery, and home decor stores are filled with botanical-themed accessories that will bring the outdoors indoors.

 Add a one-of-a-kind decoration to your bedroom: Hang an interesting, salvaged object on the wall as art in just a few simple steps.
 Search architectural salvage, flea markets and thrift stores for an interesting item.

 Don't be frustrated about hanging art on a blank wall.
 Regardless of what you do - it should inspire you.
 These days, there are no set rules for hanging and displaying art in your home, as long as it looks good.
-While there are formats that can assist with the layout - anything goes when hanging art, so toss out the rule book and start enjoying your art collection!

 I have been a little obsessed with mirrors lately, especially round mirrors.
 I love them!
 You can expect to pay a small fortune for ready-made designs, but here's how to make your own on the cheap!